martabyte/martabyte.github.io/_posts/2021-06-10-ios-hacking-en.markdown

-tcpdump -w <output-file, p.e output.pcap>   # To dump all captured traffic into a file to be able to further analyze it with tools such as Wireshark or Tshark tcpdump host <ip>   # To only capture traffic to and from a certain host tcpdump src/dst <ip>   # To only capture traffic whose source/destination is the specified host tcpdump port <puerto>    # To only capture traffic based on a certain port tcpdump <service, p.e. tcp, udp>    # To only capture traffic based on a certain service tcpdump greater <N>   # To only capture traffic whose size is bigger than N
+tcpdump -w <output-file, p.e output.pcap>   # To dump all captured traffic into a file to be able to further analyze it with tools such as Wireshark or Tshark tcpdump host <ip>   # To only capture traffic to and from a certain host tcpdump src/dst <ip>   # To only capture traffic whose source/destination is the specified host tcpdump port <port>    # To only capture traffic based on a certain port tcpdump <service, p.e. tcp, udp>    # To only capture traffic based on a certain service tcpdump greater <N>   # To only capture traffic whose size is bigger than N
 ```